top of page

 Lister Mills

-The resident Tiercel (or male) at Lister Mill has a red leg ring with the code "TBD".
+The resident Tiercel (or male) at Lister Mills has a red leg ring with the code "TBD".
 TBD was ringed when he was just 2 weeks old on the clock tower of the University of Leeds in 2019.
 It's great to see him doing well just a few miles away in Bradford!

 Where to watch

-The Peregrines will perch on any face of the Lister Mill chimney, so it may be necessary to walk around the site to see the birds.
+The Peregrines will perch on any face of the Lister Mills chimney, so it may be necessary to walk around the site to see the birds.
 Binoculars or a telescope are recommend for viewing as the chimney is tall so the birds are difficult to see with the naked eye.
 The nest box is mounted at the northern end of the north east face.
 So it is best viewed from part way down Beamsley Road.

 Our Supporters